alantanlc/alantanlc.github.io/index.markdown

 ### Books

+- October 2024 - The Art of War
 - September 2024 - The Laws of Human Nature
 - August 2024 - The Big Short
 - August 2024 - Fundamentals of Software Architecture (An Engineering Approach)